iamYole/DIO-DevOps-Projects/Project 6 - Demonstrating a Client - Server Architecture using MySQL Server/README.md

 For this exercise, we will need two separate computers on the same network
 ![Alt text](Images/Img_02.png)
-This is my MySQL Sever running on Linux ubunto with an ip-address of 172.31.3.165
+This is my MySQL Sever running on Linux ubuntu with an ip-address of 172.31.3.165
 ![Alt text](Images/Img_03.png)
 While this is my MySQL Client running on Linux Redhat with an ip-address of 172.31.5.184
 ![Alt text](Images/Img_04.png)